robothaver/CCCP/Readme.md

     ```
 - Or download project build
 ## Main features
-- Launch applications, project files, and much more from your USB drive
+- Launch applications, project files, etc.
-    - Give each application unique: name, icon, path to file
+    - You can give each application a unique: name, icon

     ![Home_page](Readme/home_page.png)

-- Create backups to USB drive
+- Create backups to your USB drive

     ![Backup_1](Readme/backup_page_1.png)

     ![Backup_2](Readme/backup_page_2.png)

-- Copy save files to and from computer
+- Copy config files to and from computer

     ![copy_save_page](Readme/copy_save_page.png)

-- To-do list!
+- To-do list

     ![to_do_page](Readme/to_do_page.PNG)

 - Generate project folders and much more!

 ## Themes
-CCCP comes with 18 different dark and light themes, thanks to [ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap).
+CCCP comes with 23 different dark and light themes, thanks to [ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap).
+You can create your own custom themes using [TTK Creator](https://ttkbootstrap.readthedocs.io/en/latest/themes/themecreator/).

 ![theme_gif](Readme/theme.gif)